Scurvide/rasp-www-host/README.md

 to write to serial.
 The serial line writing must end with 'Serial.println()'.

 ### Raspberry Pi
 Raspberry Pi communicates with the Arduino via USB Serial and the website via HTTP protocol.
-When sending data or registering to the website the Raspberry Pi informs the website of measurements it can make and then recieves instructions from the website on how to operate the measuring.
-Instructions and client information are stored to file on Raspberry Pi and with it can continue it's operation even after rebooting.
-Based on the instructions the Raspberry Pi writes messages to Arduino and recieves data corresponding the message written via serial.
+When sending data or registering to the website the Raspberry Pi informs the website of measurements it can make and then receives instructions from the website on how to operate the measuring.
+Instructions and client information are stored to file on Raspberry Pi and with it can continue its operation even after rebooting.
+Based on the instructions the Raspberry Pi writes messages to Arduino and receives data corresponding the message written via serial.
 Data is then passed to the website where it is stored.
 Raspberry Pi updates the instructions whenever it communicates with the website.
 Supported data collection types are written in following format to RaspFiles/main.py
 ```sh
 dataTypes = [{                  # Data type definitions